-The peer to peer network creates a decentralized network where members can create new transactions.
+The peer-to-peer network creates a decentralized network where members can create new transactions.
 Each computer is interconnected with the other via an open code that is transmitted throughout the network by the internet.
-The distributed ledger serves as an accounting method to take record of all transactions made in the network and distribute it to all nodes.
+The distributed ledger serves as an accounting method to take a record of all transactions made in the network and distribute it to all nodes.

 Blockchain technology serves four major roles: decision making, data storage, data distribution and data protection.
 Below is an exploration of how the technology accomplishes these roles.

-Data in a blockchain technology is distributed via a peer to peer network.
-In a peer to peer network, information is distributed throughout the network without a central server.
+Data in blockchain technology is distributed via a peer-to-peer network.
+In a peer-to-peer network, information is distributed throughout the network without a central server.
 In the traditional computing model that uses a client-server logarithm, all information is stored in the server, and for the client node to access it, it has to request for it.

-Unlike the client-server model, in a peer to peer network 100% data is stored in each node.
+Unlike the client-server model, in a peer-to-peer network, 100% of the data is stored in each node.
 The data in node A is the same data in node B. Although this model may be considered less efficient as corresponding information is replicated for all nodes, this nature is accredited to the efficiency of the system as a decentralized system.
 This way, nodes can make transactions on the network or create new data records without needing a third party to authorize.
 This makes transactions faster to complete.

 Since in public blockchain systems anyone can join the platform, there needs to have a way to validate new transactions being written into the ledger before they can be broadcast to the entire network.
 Different blockchain systems apply different validation algorithms.

 There are four main consensus algorithms that can be applied in a blockchain;